tomjnixon/yarp/docs/source/using_values_and_events.rst

 - Change recording stops, and the transaction ends.

-The dependency information (``inputs``) are required to correctly order the dependencies.
+The dependency information (``inputs``) is required to correctly order the dependencies.
 Some missing dependencies can be detected, but not all.
-When a dependency is missing, all callbacks will still run (possibly in a nested transaction, with a warning), but possibly not in the order that solves the issue shown above.
+When a dependency is missing, all callbacks will still run (possibly in a nested transaction, with a warning), but possibly more than once, or not in the order that solves the issue shown above.

 It is sometimes not possible to specify all inputs in the `Event` or `Value` constructor.
 In that case, use `Reactive.add_input`.